 When the earth warms up after the long cold winter the rose buds develop and bloom in June and July.
 At the end of their blooming period the flower, now pollinated, develops into a dark hard berry which is called a ‘hip’.

-Even though they are prickly, some animals browse rose plants.
+Even though they are prickly, some animals munch on rose plants.

-The hips of the Wood’s Rose were used as an emergency food source.
-First Nations people also made teas from the petals, leaves and inner bark.
-The tea was then used to treat influenza, diarrhea and cold symptoms
+The hips of the Wood’s Rose can be used as an emergency food source.
+It can be used for teas using the petals, leaves and inner bark.
+The tea is used to treat influenza, diarrhea and cold symptoms

 People make a tea out of the hips, which is very rich in vitamin C.